Working or volunteering in the disability sector?

-The Certificate IV Disability allows graduates to forge a career in this challenging and rewarding field in the context of the NDIS rollout.
-It includes campus-based workshops run every three weeks, connecting students with sector professionals and consolidating on-the-job learning.
+The Certificate IV Disability allows graduates to forge their career in this challenging and rewarding field, particularly in the context of the NDIS rollout.
+It includes campus-based workshops run approximately every three weeks, connecting students with sector professionals and consolidating on-the-job learning.

 |CHCCCS015||Provide individualised support|

 |CHCDIS009||Facilitate ongoing skills development using a person-centred approach|

 |CHCDIS010||Provide person-centred services to people with complex needs|